 by Fayne Frey, M.D.
 Board Certified Dermatologist

 Winter can be beautiful, especially in the Northeast.
 Think about the white covered mountains, translucent icicles sparkling in the trees, and snow angels embedded in lawns next to adorable snowmen.
 Even Texas had a lovely little snowfall this year that many enjoyed.
 Unfortunately, with the beauty of the season comes dry winter air and some really annoying skin issues.
+So, while you may enjoy the winter, know that it’s not great for your skin.

 Nobody Likes Dry Cracked Heels